 1. Collaboration with Radio Systems Research Group at University of Vigo (Spain)

-Main research line is about the characterization and modeling of the radio channel, indoors or outdoors, terrestrial or for satellite links, in a wide range of frequencies, from UHF to 60 GHz, using general purpose equipment as spectrum analyzers, or using radio channel sounders specifically designed, built and calibrated in the group.
-The characterization and modeling refers to narrowband or wideband channel response, fading, delay spread, interferences and noise, including shot noise.
+Main research line is about the characterization and modelling of the radio channel, indoors or outdoors, terrestrial or for satellite links, in a wide range of frequencies, from UHF to 60 GHz, using general purpose equipment as spectrum analysers, or using radio channel sounders specifically designed, built and calibrated in the group.
+The characterization and modelling refers to narrowband or wideband channel response, fading, delay spread, interferences and noise, including shot noise.
 Research group is designing systems that use different techniques to mitigate the channel impairments and develop and test prototypes of these systems.

 Other research lines deal with electromagnetic smog and innovative techniques to reduce the human exposure to electromagnetic fields, mainly in sensitive areas, as schools.
 Research group also developed several detection and location systems base on GPS (outdoors), automotive radar, Zigbee networks or RFID.
 Research group is currently working on a research project (RFID- from Farm to Fork) related to food traceability based on RFID, funded by the EU under the VII Framework.